naustica/wikibase-bot/README.md

 ## Import properties into any Wikibase instance

 When launching a fresh installed Wikibase Docker instance, you will probably encounter an empty database.
 This bot helps you to import basic properties into your wikibase.
-For that, just export a csv-File containing property lables and description from e.g. Wikidata (you can use this [query](https://w.wiki/ZJN)) and feed this bot.
+For that, just export a tsv-file containing property lables and description from e.g. Wikidata (you can use this [query](https://w.wiki/ZJN)) and feed this bot.

 ```python
 from wikibot.databot import Wikibot